GammaSpace/spw-site/src/lib/txt/questions-for-agencies/questions.md

 - What is the responsibility of an agency to ensure that non-peers are educated about peer work?
 How can you make this education relevant and meaningful?

-### GOVERNANCE
+### Governance

 - What is the role of the communities you serve in making decisions about the direction of your organization?
 Are they central?
 If so, how?
 If not, why not?

 - How is your agency governed?
 Do you rely on a hierarchical model?
 If so, why?
 Is this the only way?
 How can you integrate more lateral decision-making?
 Collective models?

 - Who holds supervisory and/or managerial roles at your organization?
 How did they get these roles?
 Is your organization primarily white?
 Cisgender?
 Straight?